davidbailey/py/README.md

 risk.py: Playing around with plots.

+speeds.py: calculate the average speed of any Amtrak train between each of its stops.

 splunk.py: Uses the Splunk API, geoip, ipwhois, pandas, numpy, and re to look up recent successful logins and track down the client computer.

 splunkfile.py: Uses pandas and re to search through a spunk.csv file and find successful logins.